MicBroSky/Skyline.DataMiner.GitHubTemplate.ParamountDocumentation/Projects/Paramount/Deployment/infrastructure.md

 ---
-uid: <PRJID>_deployment_infrastructure
+uid: Paramount_deployment_infrastructure
 ---

 # Production

 The infrastructure for Paramount Production is built around a single Dataminer cluster, comprising 16 DMAs.
+The DMAs with "LMC" in the name are located in their London location while the DMAs with "CCC" in the name are located in their New York location.

 | ID       | DMA Name   | Location       | Host       |FQDN | Virtual IP  | IP       |
 |----------|------------|----------------|------------|----------|----------|----------|